Stanley's Statement of Inclusion

 When Stanley first began in 1972, the very foundation of the school was underpinned by a passionately held set of beliefs, including an understanding that a diverse and inclusive learning community provides rich learning opportunities for all.
 The vision was of a new educational approach, drastically different from any traditional approach and one that would allow children to grow and flourish in an educational environment in which every child knows they are deeply valued.

-More than 35 percent of our students come from racially and ethnically diverse backgrounds.
+More than 35 percent of our students and 26 percent of our our faculty and staff come from racially and ethnically diverse backgrounds.
 When we think about diversity at Stanley, however, we think far beyond the numbers.
 Our goal is to create a learning community in which all backgrounds are valued and celebrated and in which all members feel a deep sense of belonging.

 The Work We Are Doing Today